 |2016-3/BM-32/BP-32-5-B||23.02.2016||The EITI Board accepts the São Tomé and Príncipe EITI National Committee’s request for adapted implementation.||São Tomé and Príncipe; adapted implementation|

 |2016-2/BM-32/BP-32-6-B||23.02.2016||The EITI Board admits Germany as an EITI candidate country.||Germany; candidature|

 |2016-1/BM-32/BP-32-6-A||23.02.2016||The EITI Board admits the Dominican Republic as an EITI candidate country.||Dominican Republic; candidature|

-EITI Board decisions are generally made at Board meetings, and Article 15.5 of the Articles of Association charges the EITI Secretariat with keeping and publishing an updated Minute Book of decisions made at Board meetings.
-Therefore decisions of the EITI Board through the publication of EITI Board meeting minutes.
+EITI Board decisions are generally made at Board meetings.
+Article 15.5 of the Articles of Association charges the EITI Secretariat with keeping and publishing an updated Minute Book of decisions made at Board meetings.
+Therefore, decisions of the EITI Board are made public through the publication of EITI Board meeting minutes.

 The EITI Board can also make decisions outside of Board meetings (Article 14.7).
 This generally happens through Board circulars.
 Board circulars and Board papers are considered internal working papers under the EITI’s Openness Policy and are consequently not published on the EITI website.
 As the EITI Board Manual explains, decisions made by Board circular are announced at the next Board meetings and recorded in the minutes.

-Approved Minutes and Board circulars, the source, takes precedence over any information made available in the register.
+Approved Minutes and Board circulars, the sources, take precedence over any information made available in the register.